esphome/esphome-docs/components/sensor/ppd42x.rst

 With ``update_interval``, the working period of the PPD42X device will be changed.
-If ``update_interval`` is equal to ``0min``, the PPD42X will be set to continuous measurement and will report wrong measurement values approximately every second: the update_interval must be > time_out
+If ``update_interval`` is equal to ``0min``, the PPD42X will be set to continuous measurement and will report wrong measurement values approximately every second: the update_interval must be > time_out.

 If ``update_interval`` is between 1-30 minutes, the PPD42X periodically turns on for 30s before each measurement.